Dan Favale

 For now, the focus is on score totals.
 That’s the most common over/under wager because it’s available for every single event.
 Though this also can vary by the sport you’re betting on, it generally works like this:

-Let’s say you’re exploring the NFL betting market, and the over/under for the upcoming Green Bay Packers-Kansas City Chiefs game is 57.5.
+Let’s say you’re exploring the NFL betting market, and the over/under for a hypothetical clash between Green Bay Packers-Kansas City Chiefs is 57.5.
 If you go with the over, you’re predicting that both teams will combine to score 58 or more points.
 On the flip side, if you go with the under, you’re banking on the Packers and Chiefs to combine for 57 points or fewer.

 Easy peasy, right?
 Well, the good news is it doesn’t really get harder.
 But you did need to prep yourself for different types of over/under options, not to mention how these wagers can change depending on the sport.